Johnnie Boden: Boden

 He founded Boden in 1991, launching his first catalogue featuring pictures drawn by a friend, with eight menswear products available modelled by his friends.
 In 1992, Boden realised women were a better target for clothes, and launched women's clothing, followed by children's clothing, under the name 'Mini Boden', in 1996.
 However, it took "at least 10 years" for the finances to settle down due to robbery, and other circumstances; which ultimately led his inheritance to be gone in under three years.
 The firm is known for its "bright prints".

-His foundation of Boden has enabled Boden to amass a personal fortune of £300mil (2014), placing him at 368 on the Sunday Times Rich List.

-The Bodens own around 60% of the shares in the company, a stake worth £281 million.
+In the 2014 Sunday Times Rich List, Boden placed 368th, with a personal fortune of £300 million.
+As of the 2020 list, the Bodens own around 60% of the shares in the company, a stake worth £281 million.

 Boden was appointed Commander of the Order of the British Empire (CBE) in the 2023 New Year Honours for services to fashion and the retail sector.
+In 2024, he was appointed a deputy lieutenant of Dorset.

 Personal life

-Boden is married to Sophie, with whom he has three daughters.
+Boden is married to Sophie, with whom he has three daughters: Anna, Katie and Stella.